help with stalking, harassment & abuse

 - Assess risk

-- Create a bespoke safety plan
+- Create an individual safety plan

 - Identify and support your needs and wishes

-- Support with reporting to the police
+- Support with reporting and liaising with the police

 - Support with civil legal interventions